Crown-Commercial-Service/CMpDevEnvironment/docs/setup.md

 - The AWS CLI (https://aws.amazon.com/cli/) is useful but not required.
 - To build and publish the example npm modules you will need an account and access token for npm
 - The CCSDEV environment repository is checked out from github at(https://github.com/Crown-Commercial-Service/CMpDevEnvironment).
-The phase 2.2 release tag is ‘2.2.0’, however to aid future updates the ‘master’ branch should be checked out.
+For production use the `production` branch must be checked out.

 ## Public Domain/Sub-domain Definition ##